Tantrum of the Muse

 Tantrum of the Muse was a heavy metal band based out of Lancaster County, Pennsylvania.
 The band formed in 1998 and disbanded in 2004.
-The band members refers to their existence as "The Tantrum Reign of Terror".

 History

-Origin and The Heart is a Two Headed Sperm (1998-2000)
+Origin and The Heart is a Two Headed Sperm (1998–2000)

-Beginning in 1998, when founding member Stephen Mark Sarro (guitar, vocals) and long time music mate, Udrick Wise (drums) decided to turn their studio project into an actual live band.
+Beginning in 1998, when founding member Stephen Mark Sarro (guitar, vocals) and longtime music mate, Udrick Wise (drums) decided to turn their studio project into an actual live band.
 They recruited their hometown friend, Jason Stauffer (bass) to play with them and put together a couple songs and began playing shows.

-The band soon went into the studio to record a new batch of songs, Jason Stauffer was kicked out and replaced by Jim Settle.
-Stephen and Udrick, recorded the songs that became the band's debut album.
-Entitled The Heart is a Two Headed Sperm.
-The album, which was originally slated for release on Philadelphia's punk label, "Sofa Records", but Sofa decided not to release the record and the band made copies and sold them DIY at their shows.
-The band was offered a record deal with Seattle's Tooth & Nail records, but passed.
+The band soon went into the studio to record a new batch of songs, Jason Stauffer left before the recording began and was replaced by Jim Settle soon after the album was completed.The album, which was originally slated for release on Philadelphia's punk label, "Sofa Records in 1998 but Sofa decided to pass on the album.

 In 1999, the band played Cornerstone Music Festival, where their reputation for originality caught the attention of Takehold Records, who signed the band and officially re-released The Heart is a Two Headed Sperm.
-The show where Tantrum gathered Takehold's interest, the members regard as one of their worst sets, as during the set Settle passed out and both Wise and Sarro suffered from heat exhaustion.

-Modernmu$ick(2000) (2000-2001)

 In 2000, the band entered the studio to record Modernmu$ick(2000)!, their follow-up album which was released July 2000.
 The band spent three months on the road, touring with Underoath, Narcissus, and Few Left Standing.
-Much like their debut, Modernmu$ick(2000)! was shown to have a unique, heartfelt musical chemistry.
-The album was a groundbreaking and original sound, using fretless bass, detuned guitar work, freak-out style drum work, that blended elements of hardcore punk, metal, prog-rock, and electronic music to overwhelming effects.
 The response to the album and its content was met with critical praise and controversy.
-During the band's stint with Takehold Records, Jim was dealing with major issues at home.
-The band continued to play for the rest of the year, with Jim struggling to keep up the momentum.
+During the band's stint with Takehold Records, they played their most successful shows including Cornerstone Festival and Furnace Fest.

 In 2001, the band agreed to release a live album with Ohio-based Burning Records.
 Burning released The Downtrodden & the Sidhe.
 The band went on a temporary hiatus.
 Settle moved to Florida.
 Wild quit the band to join The Huntingtons.
 Sarro continued to look for a drummer.